Asset Library

 About Asset - See metadata about the file in the Asset Library

-Copy URL - Copies the asset URL to your browser’s clipboard
+Download - Saves the asset to your local device

-Move to - Move the asset to another folder
+Move to - Moves the asset to another folder

 Moving Assets